-All EU citizens have the right of free movement - only those who have actually used the right have been "exercising it".
-Some also call this "exercising treaty rights"
+All EU citizens have the right of free movement, only those who have actually used the right have been exercising it.
+Some also call this exercising treaty rights.

-Am I exercising free movement rights ?
+Am I exercising free movement rights?

-If you are planning to move to France or another EU country before the end of the Transistion Period (TP), you will need to ensure you do so in accordance with the criteria of Freedom of Movement.
+If you are planning to move to France or another EU country before the end of the Transition Period (TP), you will need to ensure you do so in accordance with the criteria of Freedom of Movement.
 Albeit we are no longer EU citizens, during the TP it is still possible to move to the EU27 countries

 You need to move to another EU country and intend to make your life there.
 A brief visit does not count.
 Unfortunately, if you own a home in an EU country but have not moved there intending to stay before the end of the TP (currently 31 December 2020) then your rights may not be protected.
-If you move to your home after any cut off date then you may be treated as a non-EU citizen.
+If you move to your home after any cut-off date then you may be treated as a non-EU citizen.

 The Withdrawal Agreement, which came into force at midnight CET on 31 January 2020, excludes continued free movement and we will only be protected in France after the end of the TP.
-It means we cannot move to another EU country in future even if it's just a short drive away and that's where we get our groceries!
+It means we cannot move to another EU country in future, even if it's just a short drive away and that's where we get our groceries!

 We will not be able to live, work or to provide cross-border services outside of France.
 We would also lose the right to have our qualifications recognised across the EU27.
 Some may be able to use frontier worker status.